nodejs/node/doc/api/n-api.md

 ```

 The sections below describe the additional tools available for developing
-and deploying Node native addons.
+and deploying Node.js native addons.

 ### Build tools

-> Both the tools listed here require that *users* of the native
+Both the tools listed here require that *users* of the native
-> addon have a C/C++ toolchain installed in order to successfully install
+addon have a C/C++ toolchain installed in order to successfully install
-> the native addon.
+the native addon.

 #### node-gyp